Generically/gener-sausage-mod/README.md

 # gener-sausage-mod
-the source files for gener sausage mod
+the files for gener sausage mod